keypup-io/cloudtasker/README.md

 Note that the number of retries set on your Cloud Task queue should be many times higher than the number of retries configured in Cloudtasker because Cloud Task also includes failures to connect to your application.
 Ideally set the number of retries to `unlimited` in Cloud Tasks.

-**Note**: Versions prior to `v0.14.0 (upcoming)` use the `X-CloudTasks-TaskRetryCount` header for retries instead of the `X-CloudTasks-TaskExecutionCount` header to detect the number of retries, because there a previous bug on the GCP side which made the `X-CloudTasks-TaskExecutionCount` stay at zero instead of increasing on successive executions.
-Versions prior to `v0.14.0 (upcoming)` count any failure as failure, including failures due to the backend being unavailable (`HTTP 503`).
-Versions `v0.14.0 (upcoming)` and later only count application failure (`HTTP 4xx`) as failure for retry purpose.
+**Note**: Versions prior to `v0.14.rc1` use the `X-CloudTasks-TaskRetryCount` header for retries instead of the `X-CloudTasks-TaskExecutionCount` header to detect the number of retries, because there a previous bug on the GCP side which made the `X-CloudTasks-TaskExecutionCount` stay at zero instead of increasing on successive executions.
+Versions prior to `v0.14.rc1` count any failure as failure, including failures due to the backend being unavailable (`HTTP 503`).
+Versions `v0.14.rc1` and later only count application failure (`HTTP 4xx`) as failure for retry purpose.

 E.g. Set max number of retries globally via the cloudtasker initializer.
 ```ruby